 Asset information by segment is not reported because the Company does not use this measure to assess performance.
 Therefore, depreciation and amortization expense is not allocated among segments.
-Interest and other income, development and management services, general and administrative expenses, interest expense, depreciation and amortization expense, minority interest in property partnership, income from unconsolidated joint ventures, gains on sales of real estate, income from discontinued operations, gains on sales of real estate from discontinued operations and losses from early extinguishments of debt are not included in Net Operating Income as the internal reporting addresses these items on a corporate level.
+Interest and other income, development and management services, general and administrative expenses, interest expense, depreciation and amortization expense, minority interest in property partnership, income from unconsolidated joint ventures, minority interest in Operating Partnership, gains on sales of real estate (net of minority interest), income from discontinued operations (net of minority interest) and losses from early extinguishments of debt are not included in Net Operating Income as the internal reporting addresses these items on a corporate level.